hate-crew-member-41/Podiynyk/decisions.md

 ### -
 - it is impossible to know which subjects are relevant to a user with 1 read

-## **2**
+## 2

-A subject stores it's students.
+A subject stores it's students' ids.

+### -

+- the same data is fetched multiple times
+- data that is irrelevant to the user is fetched
+- updating whether the user studies a subject feels wrong

 ## 3

 A user stores their subjects.

 ### -
-- it is impossible to know which students are relevant to a subject with 1 read
+- it is impossible to know which students study a subject with 1 read

 ## 4

 Subjects are stored per student in the group's students document.

 ### -
-- the subject page requires 2 reads
+- this data is irrelevant for the `students` page
+- it takes 2 reads when opening the app to get the user's data

+## 5 (chosen)

+The combination of the two previous options.
+Each user stores their subjects.
+For a subject to efficiently know it's students and vice versa, this data is gathered together in the group's students document.